Gurunathan1996/Zervvo-project/README.md

 This is a robust backend API built with Node.js, TypeScript, and TypeORM, designed to handle user authentication (JWT-based), manage authors and books with a relational database, implement rate limiting, and support file uploads.

+##### Install dependencies:

+npm install --force

+Node version is need above 20

+### Redis server

+sudo systemctl status redis-server sudo systemctl enable redis-server # To ensure it starts on boot sudo systemctl start redis-server  # To start it if not running sudo systemctl stop redis-server   # To stop it sudo systemctl restart redis-server # To restart it

 ##### Features

 JWT-Based Authentication: Secure user registration and login with JSON Web Tokens.